 One of the objectives of the scheme is that employer contributions should be kept at as constant a rate as possible.
-The Joint Committee has agreed a strategy with the fund's actuary to achieve a funding level of 100% over the next 17 years.
 Funding levels are monitored on an annual basis.

 The contributions paid by the Joint Committee are set by the Fund Actuary at each triennial valuation, or at any other time as instructed to do so by the Administering Authority.
-The contributions payable over the period to 31 March 2024 are set out in the Rates and Adjustments certificate.
+The contributions payable over the period to 31 March 2025 are set out in the Rates and Adjustments certificate.
 For further details on the approach adopted to set contribution rates for the Joint Committee, please refer to the 2022 actuarial report dated 28 March 2023.